Hamed-Sotoudiyan/Charity-DjangoWebsite/README.md

 # Charity-DjangoWebsite
-A Django Website for a Charity organisation
+A Django Website for a Charity organisation.